-The following table sets forth information with respect to the beneficial ownership of our equity shares as of May 31, 2015 by each director and our senior management executives.
+The following table sets forth information with respect to the beneficial ownership of our equity shares as of May 31, 2016 by each director and our senior management executives.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting and investment power with respect to equity shares.
 Unless otherwise indicated, the persons named in the table have sole voting and sole investment control with respect to all equity shares beneficially owned.

-Equity S Beneficially
+Equity S Equity Shares

+Beneficially Beneficially Owned

 Beneficial Owner Number Percent

 Raju Vegesna 154,011,051 86.27%

-Ananda Raju Vegesna - =
+Ananda Raju Vegesna - -

+Vegesna Bala Saraswathi - -

 T. H. Chowdary - -

 C B Mouli - -

 S K Rao - -

-C E S Azariah
+C E S Azariah - -

 All 125,000,000 shares allotted to Mr. Vegesna and his affiliated entities, as all shares are issued and outstanding.
 However, pursuant to Indian law, Mr. Vegesna does not have full voting power for the shares until such shares have been fully paid.
-As of March 31, 2015, the entities affiliated with Mr. Vegesna had paid for 70% of the shares sold pursuant to the subscription agreement described elsewhere in this Annual Report, and his beneficial ownership is approximately 83%.
+As of March 31, 2016, the entities affiliated with Mr. Vegesna had paid for 70% of the shares sold pursuant to the subscription agreement described elsewhere in this form, and his beneficial ownership is approximately 83%.
 As only 87,500,000 shares have the right to vote at this time, he may only vote those 87,500,000 shares.